insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

 When you’re buying auto insurance, a range of unexpected factors can impact your rates.
 For instance, you’re probably aware that insuring a sports car will cost more than a mid-sized sedan.
-But other factors, like like your location, credit history, gender, and even marital status, play a role in determining your car insurance rates.
+But other factors, like your location, credit history, gender, and even marital status, play a role in determining your car insurance rates.

 1. Your reports